 For a sample of size~$n$ from $\TSR{\Yht{h}{t}}{t\in\ZZ}{}$, the following \mbox{$M$-estimator}\footnote{ The entity $\LhN[\thetah{h}]{h}{n}$ can for independent observations be thought of as a \textit{local log-likelihood} or a \textit{local kernel-smoothed log-likelihood}, see \citet[Section~2-3]{hjort96:_local} for details.
 In the realm of time series, where the observations are dependent, it is according to \citet[page~36]{Tjostheim201333} better to interpret it as an $M$-estimation penalty function} will be used, which (due to the ergodicity implied by \myref{assumption_Yt}{assumption_Yt_strictly_stationary}) will converge towards the penalty function~$\qh{h}{b}$,

-The local penalty function from \citep{Tjostheim201333} can be described as
+The local penalty function from \citet{Tjostheim201333} can be described as

 and it remains to write out how the different components in \cref{app:Klimko-Nelson-approach} looks like for this particular penalty function.
-A central component is the vector of partial derivatives, which by the help of the score function $\uh[\yh{h}; \thetah{h}]{h}$ can be given as,
+A central component is the vector of partial derivatives, which by the score function $\uh[\yh{h}; \thetah{h}]{h}$ can be given as,

 Note that the expectation of the bracketed expression in the sum gives the left hand side of \cref{eq:def_of_theta_hb}, which implies that the expectation will be~$\bm{0}$ when $\nablah{h}\QhN[\thetah{h}]{h}{n}$ is evaluated at the population value~$\thetahb{h}{b}$.